-IR and UV - COMPLEMENTARY
+IR & UV - COMPLEMENTARY TECHNOLOGIES

-Infrared and Ultraviolet inspection technologies are being used to assess the condition of operating electrical components and installations.
+Infrared (Thermography) and Ultraviolet (UVigraphy) inspection technologies are being used to assess the condition of operating electrical components and installations.
 Thermography detects temperature changes and is proportional to the square of the current drawn.
 Ultraviolet UVigraphy, on the other hand, detects existing electrical discharges and is directly proportional to voltage.
 Both technologies are complementary, hence in the absence of current no heat develops, regardless of voltage.
 Yet, voltage is prerequisite for partial discharge, corona and arcing, regardless of current.

 Both UV and IR inspections are classified as NDT – Non Destructive Testing technologies and as Remote Sensing Visual technologies.
 Both technologies must have a line of sight to the inspected object in order to observe temperature or UV radiation.
 Ultraviolet cameras are looking at shorter wave lengths, while IR cameras are looking at longer wave lengths.
 The combination of both inspection technologies is beneficial as it covers a wider spectral range and provides more details.
 As such, both technologies are required for accomplishing a comprehensive surveys.

 IR detection has very limited ability to detect corona, since corona emits very little heat.
 Experience shows that only advanced stages of corona, which are in fact arcing, can sometimes become visible to IR.
 For IR to see corona it might be possible to carry out inspections at night, when the components cool down, and even then the temperature difference is slight and hard to detect.